 Beacon Family Service’s Polyvagal-based poster and cards and Theraplay®-based activity cards can be used by therapists, social workers, counsellors, parents and carers.
 Resource packs are available from our online shop.

-Sign up to our newsletter to be one of the first to learn about how to purchase our resources.
+Sign up to our newsletter to be one of the first to learn about training and development of our resources.

 Charlotte Jenkins is the founder and a director of Beacon Family Services.
 She is an experienced social worker supporting children and families therapeutically using Theraplay and Dyadic Developmental Psychotherapy.